 All entrance fees, all transport including, boat trip in Kenai Fjord NP, plus services of the local guides and leader

 Not included in cost: International airfare and internal flights, travel insurance, meals other than those stated above, all alcoholic drinks and any airport/visa fees.

 Plus an optional trip to the Point at Barrow.

 Single Supplement: Very expensive, so best to share.
 Please enquire to confirm.

 Transport: We will travel in two minibuses throughout the tour giving everyone space and a window seat.

 Walking: While we don’t tend to walk long distances on any particular day in Alaska, daylight hours are very long in the land of the midnight sun!
 Therefore our time in the field will often mean we are often out early and late in the day which are often best for bird activity.
 The longest walking day is when trying for Bristle-thighed Curlew.
 On this day we will be walking on uneven grass hummocks in the tundra for up to 3 miles.

 Accommodation: Good quality hotels throughout the tour.

 Climate: Highly variable!
 Anchorage can sometimes be quite warm at this time of year whereas Barrow is likely to be cold, possibly even below freezing.
-The wind is often present in this region and can make temperatures feel colder too. particularly during the boat trips.
+Wind is often present in this region and can make temperatures feel colder too, particularly during the boat trips.
 Rain is also likely at some point during the tour.
 Therefore good warm layers and waterproofs are essential.

 Tour Start Point: Anchorage airport, USA